JosueMadureira/nexus-integrator/README.md

 ## 📝 Licença

-Proprietary - Rocket Nexus © 2026
+Proprietary - Josué Madureira © 2026